-Alan Hirsh collaborated with Aaron Shearer in the 1980’s, writing music for the 3-volume method series: Learning the Classic Guitar published with Mel Bay.
+Dr. Alan Hirsh collaborated with Aaron Shearer in the 1980’s, writing music for the 3-volume method series: Learning the Classic Guitar published with Mel Bay.
 He continued collaborating with Aaron (along with Thomas Kikta) to develop The Shearer Method: Classical Guitar Foundations, Classical Guitar Developments, and Learning the Fingerboard by Alfred Music.
-His newwest publications include The Shearer Method: Book IV, Guitar Harmony and Classroom Shearer: A Teacher’s Manual.
-Alan currently works in NC as Music Director and Fine Arts Dept. Chair at Bishop McGuinness High School .
-Alan is a frequent guest conductor at guitar festivals around the country and has an extensive online catalogue of music, Guitar Ensemble Music.com.
+His own publications include The Shearer Method: Book IV, Guitar Harmony, The Shearer Method Book V, Learning the Fingerboard Supplement, and Classroom Shearer: A Teacher’s Manual .
+Alan is a frequent guest conductor at guitar festivals around the country and has an extensive online catalogue of his guitar compositions and arrangements at Guitar Ensemble Music.com.

 Vice President of Outreach

-is Associate Professor of Music and chair of the music department at Guilford College in NC.
+Dr. Rowan is Charles A. Dana Professor of Music at Guilford College in Greensboro, NC.
 Kami’s students have attended some of the best graduate programs in the country and been finalists in major competitions.
-The Guilford College Guitar Ensemble has received top prizes and toured the east coast extensively.
+Kami is the director of the guitar program at the Eastern Music Festival, and also directs the US Guitar Orchestra.
 Dr. Rowan completed her DMA and MM degrees at Shenandoah Conservatory of Shenandoah University studying with Dr. Glenn Caluda.
 Kami also studied with Aaron Shearer, at North Carolina School of the Arts, where she received her BM in performance.
-Dr. Rowan currently sits on three non-profit boards, and is president of the Piedmont Classic Guitar Society.
+Dr. Rowan currently sits on six non-profit boards, and is president of the Piedmont Classic Guitar Society.